Funny Times (newspaper)

-Funny Times (FT) is an American humor newspaper founded in 1985, and still published as of 2022, by the wife and husband team of Susan Wolpert and Raymond Lesser.
+Funny Times (FT) is an American humor newspaper founded in 1985, and still published as of 2023, by the wife and husband team of Susan Wolpert and Raymond Lesser.
 Wolpert and Lesser were inspired by The Comic News of Santa Cruz, California, "a monthly journal of progressive editorial cartoons" founded in 1984 by Thom Zajac.
 FT's political content is often subversive and has a progressive/liberal perspective.

-In 1997, Sandee Beyerle coincidentally came across the office of Funny Times in order to escape inclement weather.
-From there, she worked her way up to managing editor, and when Ray Lesser retired as editor, Beyerle replaced him as his successor.
+In 1997, Sandee Beyerle came across the office of Funny Times while trying to escape inclement weather.
+She became managing editor, and when Ray Lesser retired as editor, Beyerle replaced him.
 After Beyerle's retirement in 2022, Mia Beach was hired as the new editor.

 Format and subscriptions

 The monthly Funny Times publication is printed in the format of a daily newspaper, on newsprint paper, with each of the 24 pages measuring 11 X 17 inches.
 The only ads it runs are for its own FT-related merchandise.
-FT subscriptions have been $26 per year since 2013, which increased to $28 in late 2018.